AviatrixSystems/avxlabs-docs/ace_security/docs/egress.md

 Use the RFC1918 routes!
 ```

+### 5.5 Enable the Local Egress on the egress-vpc VPC

+- Activate the local egress service so that any private routing tables within the egress-vpc will receive a default route pointing to the Spoke Gateway.

-### 5.5 Create a DCF rule that permits HTTP traffic from any private subnets, using the corresponding WebGroup.
+### 5.6 Create a DCF rule that permits HTTP traffic from any private subnets, using the corresponding WebGroup

+- Create a Distributed Cloud Firewall rule that permits traffic generated from any subnets associated to a private Routing Table to reach Internet towards the domains listed in to the _allowed-internet-http_ WebGroup

-### 5.6 Create a DCF rule that permits HTTPs traffic from any private subnets, using the corresponding WebGroup.
+### 5.7 Create a DCF rule that permits HTTPs traffic from any private subnets, using the corresponding WebGroup

+- Create a Distributed Cloud Firewall rule that permits HTTPS traffic generated from any subnets associated to a private Routing Table to reach Internet towards the domains listed in to the _allowed-internet-http_ WebGroup